 To discover new catalysts and materials for sustainable chemistry and energy applications, and have lots of fun meanwhile.

 Our state-of-the-art labs labs are located at the Amsterdam Science Park in building E, and cover the (electrochemical) synthesis, testing and characterisation of catalysts and porous materials.

-Our research has led to several important patents (some of which were sold to industry) as well as to the founding of spin-off companies: Sorbisense A/S (Denmark), that manufactures and markets new passive samplers for monitoring soil and groundwater (bought by Eurofins in 2018), Yellow Diesel BV, that developed new routes to biodiesel via heterogeneous catalysis, and Plantics BV, that markets a new biodegradable plastic that was invented in the group.
-We also invented a new ammoximation catalyst and process, and most recently a catalyst for removing cyanide from wastewater, which was scaled up by Tata Steel.
+Our research has led to several patents, some of which were sold to industry.
+We also founded of three sprin-off companies: Sorbisense A/S in Denmark manufactures and markets passive samplers for monitoring soil and groundwater (bought by Eurofins in 2018), Yellow Diesel BV, that developed new routes to biodiesel via heterogeneous catalysis, and Plantics BV, that markets a new biodegradable plastic that was invented in the group.
+We also invented new Fischer-Tropsch catalysts (with Total), and a catalyst and process for removing cyanide from wastewater, which was scaled up by Tata Steel.

-We publish all our research in top peer-reviewed journals.
-As a rule, we focus on societies’ journals.
-Where possible, we publish open-access or purchase the open-access rights.
-Group members are also encouraged to write semi-popular articles for the local and (inter)national press.
+All our research is published in international peer-reviewed journals.
+We focus on societies’ journals, and publish our papers open-access.
+Group members are also encouraged to write semi-popular articles.
 We do not review papers for commercial publishers.

 Our PhD and postdoc vacancies are always published online here.
 If no vacancies are listed, NO POSITIONS are available.
 MSc and BSc project students are welcome to apply by contacting one of the PIs.